Zack Segovia: Philadelphia Phillies

 Segovia was drafted by the Philadelphia Phillies in the second round of the 2002 MLB draft.
-He made his professional debut that season playing for the Rookie League GCL Phillies.
-He played for the GCL Phillies and the Class A Lakewood BlueClaws in 2003.
+He made his professional debut that season playing for the Rookie League Gulf Coast League Phillies.
+Segovia played for the GCL Phillies and the Single-A Lakewood BlueClaws in 2003.

 In 2004, Segovia missed the entire season while recovering from Tommy John surgery on his right elbow performed in October 2003.
-He returned to play with the Class A-Advanced Clearwater Phillies in 2005.
+He returned to play with the High-A Clearwater Phillies in 2005.
 In 2006, Segovia played with Clearwater Threshers and the Double-A Reading Phillies.

 Segovia, who made the Phillies 2007 Opening Day roster, made his MLB debut on April 8, 2007, against the Florida Marlins.
 He pitched five innings in his first start, giving up eight hits, five runs, and striking out two, while walking just one batter.
-He also pitched for Reading and the Triple-A Ottawa Lynx that season.
+Segovia also pitched for Reading and the Triple-A Ottawa Lynx that season.
 He began the 2009 season playing for Clearwater and Reading.

+Segovia was released by the Phillies organization on June 12, 2009, and became a free agent.

 Washington Nationals

-He was released by the Phillies on June 12 and was signed as a free agent by the Washington Nationals on June 18.
-He played eight games for MLB.
-The rest of the season was spent in their minor league system with the Rookie GCL Nationals, Class A Hagerstown Suns, Class A-Advanced Potomac Nationals, and Double-A Harrisburg Senators.
-Segovia was released from the Nationals organization on December 10, 2009.
+On June 18, 2009, Segovia signed with the Washington Nationals.
+He played eight games for the Nationals.
+The rest of the season was spent in their minor league system with the rookie-level Gulf Coast League Nationals, Single-A Hagerstown Suns, High-A Potomac Nationals, and Double-A Harrisburg Senators.
+Segovia was released from the Nationals organization on December 10.

 New York Yankees

-On January 5, 2010, he signed a minor league contract with the New York Yankees with an invitation to spring training.
-He was assigned to Triple-A Scranton/Wilkes-Barre, where he pitched for the entire 2010 season.
+On January 5, 2010, Segovia signed a minor league contract with the New York Yankees that included an invitation to spring training.
+He was assigned to the Triple-A Scranton/Wilkes-Barre Yankees, where he posted a 3-2 record and 4.19 ERA with 51 strikeouts and four saves across 44 relief outings.

 Milwaukee Brewers

-Segovia signed a minor league contract with an invitation to spring training with the Milwaukee Brewers for the 2011 season.
+On November 22, 2010, Segovia signed a minor league contract with the Milwaukee Brewers that included an invitation to spring training.
+He made 45 appearances for the Triple-A Nashville Sounds in 2011, compiling a 5-4 record and 3.98 ERA with 50 strikeouts and two saves across 63 1/3 innings pitched.

-Colorado Rockies

-The Colorado Rockies signed him to a minor league contract on February 15, 2012.

 Detroit Tigers

+On February 15, 2012, Segovia signed a minor league contract with the Colorado Rockies organization.
+However, he never appeared for the organization.

-He pitched for the Double-A Erie SeaWolves of Detroit Tigers Organization in 2012.
+Segovia pitched for the Double-A Erie SeaWolves of Detroit Tigers organization in 2012, working to a 5-6 record and 5.98 ERA with 30 strikeouts in 64 2/3 innings pitched across 12 starts.

+Acereros de Monclova

+On June 13, 2013, Segovia signed with the Acereros de Monclova of the Mexican League.
+He made four appearances (three starts) for the club, posting an 0-1 record and 6.75 ERA with eight strikeouts over 12 innings of work.